-Like many airports around the country, Birmingham-Shuttlesworth International Airport experienced a reduction in passenger traffic as the concerns about the coronavirus increased.
-Passenger traffic is steadily retuning and gradually increasing each week.
+Like many airports around the country, Birmingham-Shuttlesworth International Airport experienced a reduction in passenger traffic as the concerns about the Coronavirus increased.
+Passenger traffic is steadily returning and gradually increasing each week.
 Passenger Statistics Report

-For more information and updates on the COVID-19 virus, please refer to the links and messages below:
+For more information and updates on the COVID-19 virus, please refer to the links below:

 Jefferson County Department of Health